Country

 Circumstances:

-The airplane departed RAF Waddington at 2045LT on an operation to Berlin.
-Passing over the Netherlands, it was shot down by enemy fire and crashed into the sea off Ameland Island.
-All four crew members were killed.
+The airplane departed RAF Waddington on an operation to Bremen.
+Over the Netherlands, it was shot down by a German fighter and crashed near Koudum.
+Three crew members were killed while the pilot became PoW.

 Crew: